Skip to main content

 Our Partners

-[Image Description: Six Youth MCC members and one leader are walking away from the camera, through a field filled with tall grasses.]
+[Image Description: Four MCC members are walking away from the camera, along a trail with large mountains in the distance.]

 MCC members grow as leaders and stewards, and learn skills to care for forests, parks, wildlife refuges, wilderness, and other public lands across the Northern Rockies and Plains thanks for our partnerships with hundreds of local nonprofits and city, county, state, and federal agencies.
 Each partner provides meaningful service opportunities that deepen our corps members’ connections to the land, their sense of purpose, and ignite their aspirations.